IHasName/ConfigUtil/README.md

 # ConfigUtil

-Small free to use Config Util
+Small free to use Config Loader